alexispuckett3/Lab-Report-3.1/README.md

 * 1kOhm trimmer potentiometer
 * A TIP31C transistor

-First, measure resistor values using Fluke DMM to compare to labeled resistance and to use in calculations.
+First, measure resistor values using the Fluke DMM to compare to labeled resistance and to use in calculations.

 | Resistor| Nominal Value| Actual Value |
 |:---:|---|---|